PayFabric/APIs/PayFabric/Sections/Transaction Adjustments.md

 }
 </pre>

-Correct authorization
+Correct Authorization
 ---------------------------
 <b>Correct Authorization</b> transactions are used to assist issuing banks with managing a cardholder’s open-to-buy balance, allowing optimal use of their funds.
 This processing is especially important for prepaid cards and debit cardholders where the balance represents a checking or savings account balance.

-Set *Action* = *CorrectAuthorization*, then *AdjustAmount* means the new final amount, it will correct the final amount for the specified transaction; Correct authorization is available for Approved Sale and book transactions.
-Correct authorization call will be failed if follows a book transaciton which has been captured/partially captured.
+Set *Action* = *CorrectAuthorization*, then *AdjustAmount* means the new final amount, it will update the final amount for the specified transaction; Correct Authorization is available for Approved Sale and Authorization transactions.
+Correct Authorization request will be failed if the Authorization transaciton has been captured/partially captured.

-* `PATCH /payment/3.1/api/Transaction/Adjust` allows to adjust tip amount, increment authorization and partial reversal for approved EVO Snap transactions

 ###### Request
 <pre>